therock182/PoeHud/README.md

 ======

 Reads data from Path of Exile client application and displays it on transparent overlay, while you play PoE.
-No longer contains maphack/particleshack/zoomhack/fullbright. it now only relies on reading memory.
-Thinking about implementing another way than RPM to do this.

 ### Requirements